February 2, 2026

 Types of data plans

-When shopping, you’ll find limited and unlimited data plans — and there’s some shadings in the meaning of “unlimited.”
+When shopping, you’ll find limited and unlimited data plans — and there’s some shadings in the meaning of “unlimited data.”

 Limited data plans: You buy a set amount of data for the billing period, and when that’s used you’ll need to purchase more or wait for the next billing period to reset your amount.
 These are more common with prepaid phone plans